 - Remember to take care of yourself.
 It is impossible to properly care for someone unless you have taken care of yourself first.
 Practice good self-care by eating well, getting enough rest, and exercising healthy boundaries.

-Why consider treatment for anxiety at Belmont Behavioral Hospital in Philadelphia, PA
+Why consider treatment for anxiety at Belmont Behavioral Health System in Philadelphia, PA

 If anxiety disorders continue on without treatment, a bevy of horrible consequences can develop.
 An individual who struggles with anxiety can find it challenging (if not impossible) to uphold a quality work performance, which can lend itself to unemployment and financial strife – both of which can exacerbate anxiety.
 Anxiety disorders can stop an individual from engaging with others, causing him or her to fail to have a social life.
 A lack of support from others can be devastating to an individual, and can cause him or her to become more likely to begin abusing substances and suffering from other mental health conditions.
 Thankfully, with the appropriate care, individuals who battle anxiety disorders can learn how to cope with their symptoms and begin living lives that promote health, happiness, and peace.

-Types of anxiety treatment offered at Belmont Behavioral Hospital in Philadelphia, PA
+Types of anxiety treatment offered at Belmont Behavioral Health System in Philadelphia, PA

 Founded in 1937 as a 60-bed psychiatric hospital, we have grown to exceed the dreams of our founders, and we pride ourselves on being established members of our community in Philadelphia, Pennsylvania.
 Our campus is situated on 13 acres of land in a park-like setting that provides a serene environment in which to help individuals overcome mental health difficulties.